HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4_multiplehouses/README.md

 Scripts manipulate the variables by using functions.
 There are a number of functions that run automatically inside Unity.

-**Start **– like Awake, Start will be called if a GameObject is active, but only if the component is enabled.
+**Start** like Awake, Start will be called if a GameObject is active, but only if the component is enabled.
 For more information on the differences with Awake, see this [video](https://learn.unity.com/tutorial/awake-and-start).

 **Update** is called once per frame.
 This is where you put code to define the logic that runs continuously, like animations, AI, and other parts of the game that must be constantly updated.